Examining the influence of anisotropy on the fundamental mode of nonradial oscillation in neutron stars on a complete general relativistic scheme: Anisotropic effects on the equilibrium, oscillation frequency, and tidal deformability

 The effect of anisotropic pressure on mass and radius can also be observed in Fig.~\ref{fig:Mrho_MR}.
-When examining the maximum mass and its corresponding total radius, it becomes evident that these quantities vary significantly with changes in $\alpha$.
-Once $\alpha$ exceeds zero, the growth of $\alpha$ requires the star to attain a higher maximum mass and a larger radius to achieve equilibrium.
-Moreover, the increase in mass and radius with $\sigma$ can be understood by noting the change of $\sigma$ with the parameter $\alpha$.
-Greater anisotropy $\sigma$ supports higher fluid pressure, enabling stars with larger masses and radii to resist collapse.
-Conversely, lower anisotropy leads to equilibrium states characterized by smaller mass and radius.
+Upon examining the maximum mass and its corresponding total radius, it becomes evident that the mass varies significantly with changes in $\alpha$; however, the total radius exhibits only a small variation.
+As $\alpha$ increases (decreases), the stellar configurations attain higher (lower) masses to achieve equilibrium.
+Moreover, the increase (decrease) in mass with $\sigma$ can be understood by noting the change of $\sigma$ with the parameter $\alpha$.
+Greater (Lesser) anisotropy $\sigma$ supports higher (lower) fluid pressure, enabling stars with larger (smaller) masses to resist collapse.

+In addition, from the mass–radius curves that intersect the NICER confidence regions and satisfy the heavy-pulsar mass constraints, it can be inferred that the model under consideration is consistent with current observational data.
+The agreement between the theoretical configurations and these observational bounds indicates that the model reproduces both the inferred masses and radii within the corresponding uncertainties.
+This comparison allows us to constrain the permissible range of the model’s physical parameters, thereby providing additional restrictions on the degree of anisotropy and, more generally, on the equation of state of the stellar fluid.

-{The $f$-mode nonradial oscillation frequency and the eigenfrequency normalized by the square root of the average density, $(\sqrt{M/R^3})$, as functions of the total mass, are shown in the left and right panels of Fig.~\ref{fig:fmodes_OmegaM}, respectively, for selected values of the anisotropy parameter $\alpha$.
+The $f$-mode nonradial oscillation frequency and the eigenfrequency normalized by the square root of the average density, $(\sqrt{M/R^3})$, as functions of the total mass, are shown in the left and right panels of Fig.~\ref{fig:fmodes_OmegaM}, respectively, for selected values of the anisotropy parameter $\alpha$.